 Parenting Programs for Birth to 3

 Birth to 3 Parenting programs at Acorn Hill provide guidance and a supportive structure for families of very young children.
 From early infancy to age 3, we offer a quiet, gentle and developmentally appropriate environment in which both you and your child may explore and thrive, along with a diverse community of families.
 Our Parent-Child class offers the ideal transitional experience between parenting and independent classes.
-All classes meet once per week, Thursday or Friday, and are grouped according to age and development.
+All classes meet once per week and are grouped according to age and development.